rskvp93/uni-vietqr/README.md

 ✅ Parse existing VietQR codes to extract info like bank, account number, amount, message, etc.
 ✅ Bank-agnostic — works with many Vietnamese banks
 ✅ Follows the EMVCo standard (the global QR payment format used in VietQR)

+## Scripts

+- `test`: Runs the test suite using Mocha.
+- `build`: Placeholder for build steps (not required for this package).
+- `publish`: Publishes the package to npm.

 ## License